How to Use Silicon Valley Express Lanes

 237 Live Toll Information

-Refer to the above display for the current toll amounts on the I-880/237 Express Lanes.
+Refer to the above display or the Managed and Tolled Feed for the current toll amounts on the I-880/237 Express Lanes.
 Please drive safely, and refrain from using a mobile device while operating a vehicle.

 VTA currently operates Express Lanes on State Route 237.
 Learn more about the planning and history of VTA's Silicon Valley Express Lanes Program and the 237 Express Lanes project page.